-In this section I’ll provide an analysis of Shakeology’s products as a whole and tell you the 4 things that concern me most about it.
+But if you also care about what’s in it then read on, because in the next section I’ll provide an analysis of Shakeology’s products as a whole and tell you the 5 things that concern me most about it.

 Shakeology Nutrition Summary: All Products

 Regular Shakeology: Whey protein isolate, pea protein, sacha inchi, flax, chia, quinoa

-- Shakeology has “natural” flavors.
+Shakeology has “natural” flavors.
 The Center for Science in the Public Interest (CSPI) has an awesome web resource that evaluates the safety of the most common food additives.
 In its “Safety Ratings,” CSPI says natural flavors “may trigger an acute, allergic reaction, intolerance, or other problems.”

 Next we’ll break down the nutrition facts and ingredients for each of Shakeology’s products/flavors separately.

-- Seeds: chia, flax, and quinoa
+Seeds: chia, flax, and quinoa

 Greens: moringa, chlorella, kale, spinach, and spirulina

-- “Adaptogenic blend”: ashwagandha, maca, etc.
+“Adaptogenic blend”: ashwagandha, maca, etc.

 However, like I said above, there are 5 major issues I have with Shakeology’s products:

-- Sugar content.
-6-8 grams of added sugar is too much for a 160-170-calorie protein shake for non-athletes.
+Sugar content.
+6-8 grams of added sugar is just too much for a 160-170-calorie protein shake for non-athletes.
 If your body isn’t using that sugar during exercise, it will get converted into fat.

-- Whey protein.
+Whey protein.
 For people sensitive to dairy, whey is not a good protein choice.
 Read my article Whey Vs Plant Protein.
-Shakeology does make several vegan proteins, as you’ll see below … but they all have 6-8 grams of added sugar, depending on the flavor.
+Shakeology does make several vegan proteins, as you’ll see below … but they all have 6-8 grams of sugar, depending on the flavor.